 -

-August 10 - Mercury at Greatest Eastern Elongation.
-The planet Mercury reaches greatest eastern elongation of 27.4 degrees from the Sun.
-This is the best time to view Mercury since it will be at its highest point above the horizon in the evening sky.
-Look for the planet low in the western sky just after sunset.
+August 19 - Mercury at Greatest Western Elongation.
+The planet Mercury reaches greatest western elongation of 18.6 degrees from the Sun.
+This is the best time to view Mercury since it will be at its highest point above the horizon in the morning sky.
+Look for the planet low in the eastern sky just before sunrise.

 -